 How to Make Gluten-Free Garlic Bread.

-- Prepare the garlic butter.
 This gluten-free garlic bread starts with easy-to-make garlic butter.
-Simply mix together softened butter with minced garlic, parsley, and a little black pepper.
-You can make this right before you prepare the garlic bread or make it in advance.
+Simply mix together softened butter with minced garlic or garlic powder, parsley, and a little black pepper.
+You can make this right before you prepare the garlic bread or make it in advance and store it in the refrigerator.

-- Cut the bread.
-If you’re using gluten-free rolls or French bread, slice it half lengthwise.
-(Some gluten-free breads come pre-cut.)
+If you’re using gluten-free rolls or French bread, slice it in half lengthwise.
+If you’re using a loaf of homemade bread, cut it into ½-inch slices.
 To make cutting gluten-free bread easy, use a serrated knife.

 Making Gluten-Free Garlic Bread in Advance.

-You can prep garlic bread and store it in the freezer to enjoy later.
+You can make garlic bread and store it in the freezer to enjoy later.
 Here’s what to do.

 - Wrap tightly in foil.
-This keeps the bread from drying out.
+After spreading the garlic butter on the bread, wrap the bread tightly in foil.
+This keeps it from drying out.

 How to Store Gluten-Free Garlic Bread.